-The differential analog input (AINP and AINN) of the AMC1304 is a fully-differential amplifier feeding the switched-capacitor input of a second-order, delta-sigma (ΔΣ) modulator stage that digitizes the input signal into a 1-bit output stream.
-The isolated data output (DOUT and DOUT_N) of the converter provides a stream of digital ones and zeros that is synchronous to the externally-provided clock source at the CLKIN pin with a frequency in the range of 5 MHz to 20.1 MHz.
+The differential analog input (AINP and AINN) of the AMC1305 is a fully-differential amplifier feeding the switched-capacitor input of a second-order delta-sigma (ΔΣ) modulator stage that digitizes the input signal into a 1-bit output stream.
+The isolated data output (DOUT) of the converter provides a stream of digital ones and zeros synchronous to the externally-provided clock source at the CLKIN pin with a frequency in the range of 5 MHz to 20.1 MHz.
 The time average of this serial bit-stream output is proportional to the analog input voltage.

-The Functional Block Diagram section shows a detailed block diagram of the AMC1304.
+The Functional Block Diagram section shows a detailed block diagram of the AMC1305.
 The analog input range is tailored to directly accommodate a voltage drop across a shunt resistor used for current sensing.
-The SiO2-based capacitive isolation barrier supports a high level of magnetic field immunity as described in the ISO72x Digital Isolator Magnetic-Field Immunity application report (SLLA181A), available for download at www.ti.com.
-The external clock input simplifies the synchronization of multiple current-sensing channels on the system level.
-The extended frequency range of up to 20 MHz supports higher performance levels compared to the other solutions available on the market.
+The SiO2-based capacitive isolation barrier supports a high level of magnetic field immunity as described in the application report ISO72x Digital Isolator Magnetic-Field Immunity (SLLA181A), available for download at www.ti.com.
+The external clock input simplifies the synchronization of multiple current-sense channels on the system level.
+The extended frequency range of up to 20.1 MHz supports higher performance levels compared to other solutions available on the market.